First Email

 Hiring Manager Interview 1

-The goal of the interview was to see if they’d like to invest time in interviewing me further.
-We covered a lot of ground during the one hour interview and he kept a steady stream of questions coming.
-The theme was to test general software engineering knowledge.
-The topics included my work at Bell, my work as a TA at Carleton, understanding the life cycle of microservices, experience writing design docs, my search engine project and the design decisions behind it.
-By the end, he was convinced and told me a recruiter would reach out to me for further instructions.
+The first interview was essentially a test to see if it was worth investing further time.
+Over the course of an hour, the hiring manager asked a steady stream of questions designed to assess my general software engineering knowledge.
+We discussed my work at Bell, my role as a TA at Carleton, the life cycle of microservices, my experience with design documents, and the decisions behind my search engine project.
+By the end of our conversation, he was convinced and mentioned that a recruiter would soon contact me with the next steps.

 Recruiter Logistics Call

-She reached out within a day and we had a chat about the entire process, salary expectations, other companies I was currently interviewing for, and my schedule for the following week.
-Apparently I still had a long journey ahead of me.
+True to form, the recruiter reached out within a day.
+We covered the process, discussed salary expectations, touched on other companies I was interviewing with, and went over my schedule for the following week.
+This call was a clear signal that I still had a long journey ahead.

 Screening